Navid Rahman

 Navid Rahman (born 26 May 1996) is a footballer.
 Born in Germany, he represents the Pakistan national team.
 He plays as a midfielder.

 Club career

 In 2016–17, Rahman played in League1 Ontario for ProStars FC, making a total of 19 appearances and scoring two goals.

-In the summer of 2017, Rahman signed with Slovakian 2.
+In the summer of 2017, Rahman signed with Slovak 2.
 Liga club Komárno alongside his brother Adel Rahman.
 In 2018, he joined Dutch club Achilles '29.

 Rahman returned to League1 Ontario in Canada in the summer of 2018, and made five appearances for ProStars that season.
 In 2019, he made seven league appearances before leaving mid-season.
 In mid 2019, Rahman switched to North Mississauga SC, making five league appearances and two in the playoffs.
 In 2021, he joined 1812 FC Barrie.

 In 2022, he played with Blue Devils FC.
 In 2023, he played with the Woodbridge Strikers.

 International career

 Rahman made his debut for the Pakistan national football team in a 2–1 friendly loss to Palestine on 16 November 2018.

 Rahman was in the starting line up for Pakistan's 2022 FIFA World Cup qualifier play-off match against Cambodia.